Managerial and Professional Job Function Inventory (MPJFI)

 8. Coping with Difficulties and Emergencies

-Working efficiently under pressure; effectively handling unexpected problems, day-to-day
+Working efficiently under pressure; effectively handling unexpected problems, day-to-daycrises and emergency situations.

 9. Promoting Safety Attitudes and Practices